 May 2012 | Full Issue in PDF Format

-Sen. Sherrod Brown (D-Ohio) had harsh criticism for FDA Commissioner Margaret Hamburg at a recent Senate hearing, questioning the agency’s lack of enforcement actions against device and drug companies with holes in their supply chain knowledge.
+Sen. Sherrod Brown (D-Ohio) had harsh criticism for FDA Commissioner Margaret Hamburg last month, questioning the agency’s lack of enforcement actions against companies’ with holes in their supply chain knowledge.

 The FDA’s recently deployed computer system that ranks imports according to risk was praised in a new government report, but a former agency official says it’s essentially stuck in neutral, citing the report’s chiding remarks about FDA sluggishness in integrating its legacy IT systems.